• Twitter

 3 Social Media Strategies To Boost Your Customer Experience

-As customer service increasingly moves on to social media, it is now more important than ever to have a good strategy if you want to offer great experiences.
+As customer service increasingly moves on to social media, it is now more important than ever to have a good cx strategy if you want to offer great experiences.

 Starting with a good strategy can be the difference between generating an army of loyal customers and a horde of trolls.